Azure-Samples/iot-edge-samples/java/simulated_ble/README.md

 ## Overall Architecture

 The Azure IoT Edge platform heavily adopts the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture).
 Which means that the entire Azure IoT Edge architecture is a system which processes input and produces output; and that each individual module is also a tiny input-output subsystem.
-In this tutorial, we will introduce the following three modules:
+In this tutorial, we will introduce the following two modules:

-1. A module which generates a simulated [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) signal periodically.
-2. A module which receives a [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) signal and converts it into a formatted [JSON](https://en.wikipedia.org/wiki/JSON) message.
+1. A module which receives a simulated [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) signal and converts it into a formatted [JSON](https://en.wikipedia.org/wiki/JSON) message.
-3. A module which prints the received [JSON](https://en.wikipedia.org/wiki/JSON) message.
+2. A module which prints the received [JSON](https://en.wikipedia.org/wiki/JSON) message.

 The below image displays the typical end-to-end dataflow for this project: